Assessment and Approvals of Prospective Adopters

-After the 40 working day period has expired, the Agency Decision Maker must proceed to make a decision on the suitability of the prospective adopter to adopt.Where the agency receives representations from the prospective adopter within 40 working days, the Agency Decision Maker may consider the representations and may invite the prospective adopter to meet to discuss their case.
-The Agency Decision Maker may, instead, refer the case to the adoption panel for further consideration.
+After the 40 working day period has expired, the adoption agency Decision Maker must proceed to make a decision on the suitability of the prospective adopter to adopt.Where the adoption agency receives representations from the prospective adopter within 40 working days, the adoption agency Decision Maker may consider the representations and may invite the prospective adopter to meet to discuss their case.
+The adoption agency Decision Maker may, instead, refer the case to the adoption panel for further consideration.
 Where the case is referred to the panel, the panel must consider the case again and make a fresh recommendation as to the suitability of the prospective adopter to adopt a child.
 The prospective adopter must be invited to attend the panel meeting to answer any questions the adoption panel may have.

 The Panel Administrator will advise the applicant within 7 days of the date of the Panel meeting when they can attend or their written representations will be considered.

 In these circumstances, applicants who wish to attend the meeting of the Adoption Panel can arrange for a friend or supporter to accompany them.